prajapati-parth/blog/src/pages/articles/2018-01-12-hello-world-react/index.md

   - greenGradient
 ---

 Creating a project from ground up without using any boilerplates feels pretty much like going on an adventure in a jungle without carrying a map.
-So let's go ahead and create a hello world [React](https://reactjs.org) application from an empty directory to a fully functional React web application.
+So let's go ahead and create a hello world <a target="_blank" href="https://reactjs.org">React</a> application from an empty directory to a fully functional React web application.

 # Initial Setup